Fulfillment of Abrahamic Promises

 And the Lord said unto me, Arise, take thy journey before the people, that they may go in and possess the land, which I sware unto their fathers to give unto them.[Deut.
 10:11]

-He states the Lord’s intention of leading the people to go in and possess the land, which He swore to their fathers to give.
+He states that is was the Lord’s intention of leading the people to go in and possess the land, which He swore to their fathers to give.
 The “fathers” here refer to Abraham, Isaac and Jacob.

 2. In Moses’ farewell address to the children of Israel, he charged Joshua in the sight of all Israel,